 Click on the list of FAQ to find the answers to the most popular questions about our safes and security products.
+Our guide to choosing a safe is available here.
 If you have any further questions, please contact us directly here.

 Magnetic media is sensitive, easily damaged and susceptible to low levels of heat or humidity.
 The manufacturers recommend maximum exposure to heat must not exceed 52°C or humidity level greater than 85%.
 As such, Fire safes are not suitable for protecting data due to the different temperatures at which paper and data are damaged.

 Data safes are also designed to keep the inside of the safe below 85% humidity, preventing damage from moisture

 All Phoenix Fire Safes come with a free lifetime ‘after the fire’ replacement warranty and a full 2 year onsite materials and labour warranty.
 A lifetime warranty applies to KS Series Key Stores.
 All mailboxes have a 5 year guarantee.
 A 1 year onsite materials and labour warranty applies to the UF series.
 A 2 year onsite materials and labour warranty applies to SS1160/70/80, SS0990, HS & SL Series.
 A 2 year back to base warrranty applies to SC Series.
 All other products have a 1 year back to base warranty.

 We can provide quotations to remove and dispose of old/unwanted safes.
 We would require the following information in order to obtain a quote;